rafastern/Dryland_PV_vs_afforestation/Readme.md

 # Dryland PV vs. afforestation

-Code and data related to the article on dryland PV and afforestation (see citation below).
-The repository is organised as follows:
+Code related to the article on dryland PV and afforestation (see citation below).

-  - Code: Contains subfolders for 4 main parts, with calculations of:
-    1) Calibration of UAV radiation measurements to the Eddy Covariance system mast
-	2) Sensible heat flux and aerodynamic resistance
-    3) The break-even time (BET) for our forest and PV sites
-	4) The temperate and tropical zones' BET
-  - Data: Related to subfolders 2-4 of code above

 ## Code dependencies